-TB disease means that the bacteria are multiplying and are destroying body tissues; if not diagnosed and treated properly, it can be fatal.
-People with TB disease are sick, do have symptoms, and can spread the disease.
-Only TB disease is infectious; latent TB infection is not.
-TB disease of the lungs or airways can be spread from person to person through the air when a person with TB disease coughs, sneezes, speaks, or sings.
+TB disease means the bacteria are multiplying and destroying body tissues; if not diagnosed and treated properly, it can be fatal.
+People with TB disease are sick, have symptoms, and can spread the bacteria to others.
+Persons with TB disease of the lungs or airways can spread TB bacteria from person to person through the air when a person with TB disease coughs, sneezes, speaks, or sings.

-People with HIV and latent TB infection need treatment as soon as possible to prevent them from developing TB disease.
-People with HIV who have latent TB infection are much more likely to progress to TB disease than people without HIV.
+People with HIV and latent TB infection need treatment for HIV and for latent TB infection as soon as possible to prevent them from developing TB disease.
+People with latent TB infection who have HIV are much more likely to progress to TB disease than people without HIV.
 TB outbreaks can rapidly expand in patient groups infected with HIV.
-Treatment for latent TB infection usually is a single drug (most commonly isoniazid) taken for 9 months.
-A new combination regimen of isoniazid and rifapentine taken weekly for 12 weeks as directly observed therapy (DOT) is recommended for some people.
-(In DOT, health care workers meet with TB patients individually to watch them take each dose of TB medicine.)
-People with HIV and TB disease must take several drugs for 6 to 9 months to treat their TB.
+Several recommended treatment regimens are available for latent TB infection, including a relatively new combination regimen of isoniazid and rifapentine taken weekly for 12 weeks as directly observed therapy (DOT).
+In DOT, health care workers meet with TB patients individually to watch them take each dose of TB medicine.
+People with HIV and TB disease must take several drugs for at least 6 to 9 months to treat their TB.

 Unfortunately, some people with HIV do not know they are infected with TB.
-Similarly, one in five people with TB disease are unaware of their HIV status, although HIV status reporting for people with TB is improving.
-CDC recommends that anyone who has TB disease, is suspected of having TB disease, or is a contact of a TB patient, be tested for HIV.
+Similarly, some people with TB disease are unaware of their HIV status, although HIV status reporting for people with TB is improving.
+CDC recommends that anyone who has TB disease, is suspected of having TB disease, or is a contact of a TB patient be tested for HIV.

 What CDC Is Doing

-CDC and its domestic and international partners, including the National TB Controllers Association, Stop TB USA, the global Stop TB Partnership, the TB Trials Consortium, and the TB Epidemiologic Studies Consortium, are taking many steps to prevent the further spread of TB and to reduce the overall burden of the disease.
-Efforts include
+CDC and its domestic and international partners are taking many steps to prevent the further spread of TB and to reduce the overall burden of the disease.
+Efforts include:

 This article was provided by U.S. Centers for Disease Control and Prevention.
 Visit the CDC's website to find out more about their activities, publications and services.